congweitao/ComputingGraphics/README.md

-## GcomputingGraphics - c++ projects
+## ComputingGraphics - c++ projects
 Implementation of C++ programs.

 ## Building the source
 `g++ xx.cc -o xx`

-*Note: ballet is a repository for c++ practice.
+*Note: ComputingGraphics is a repository for c++ practice.
 All codes in this reposistory only can be used as a learning materials, but not for commercial use.*